Can you schedule a text message from iPhone, Android, or computer?

 Be sure also to include an opt-out with every message you send (“To opt out of messages from us, send STOP.”).
 If not, your recipient’s carrier could flag your business phone number as spam.

-How to schedule a text message from the OpenPhone iOS app
+How to schedule a text message from the OpenPhone iOS or Android app

 With the OpenPhone mobile app, you can also schedule text messages from your iPhone or iPad.
-If you’re an Android user, stay tuned this feature is coming your way soon.
+If you’re an Android user, you can follow the same steps below to schedule a text from an Android device.

 Here’s how to schedule any text message: